 Note the trailing slash (/).
 However, calcos and all of its modules are actually foreign tasks and as such do not access PyRAF environment variables.
 Therefore, before invoking the cl, you will need to define an environment variable from the host command line (see below) that is appropriate to your host machine.
 For Unix/Linux/Mac systems, the appropriate command for the example above is:

 Note that an alternative to using the lref$ variable is specifying the full pathnames to the reference files in the science headers.

 When running calcos or any of its modules, you must define environment variables (such as lref$) before starting the cl.
 It is not possible to define them within IRAF using the set command, nor is it possible to define them with an escape to the host level, such as:

 1. Run the thedit task, specifying a list of files in which you want to change calibration keyword values.
-You may specify more than one file (using wildcards, for example) to be updated.
+You may specify more than one file (using wildcards) to be updated.
 For example, you could change the flat reference file to be used for all COS raw science files in the current directory using the command:

 If you are changing keywords that reside in the FITS primary header unit with hedit or thedit, be sure to explicitly specify the primary header by appending “” to the FITS file name.Users may find it necessary to edit the input association file for calcos.
 Reasons for editing an association file might include the use of a different wavecal or to remove a compromised exposure from an association.
+For this option, the full file name (but not the directory) must be given, and the case must be correct.
 One way to update an association file is to use the STSDAS task, tedit.
 For example, use the PyRAF task tprint to first look at the contents of association table, l9v221010_asn.fits.